 The report completed by your building inspector will detail any building flaws, e.g. structural issues with the building or roof, damp etc. The pest report should detail any evidence of pest infestation.
 It will enable you to assess the cost of any required treatment. ^

-You can arrange to make your loan repayments either by payroll deduction, direct debit from your savings or transaction account, internet or telephone banking transfer, at any of our branches or using Bank@Post.
+You can arrange to make your loan repayments either by payroll deduction, direct debit from your savings or transaction account, internet banking transfer, at any of our branches or using Bank@Post.
 Learn more about these repayment methods. ^

 Statements are produced six monthly or more frequently on request.
 Duplicate statements can be requested at any time from our office.